 Asbestos had a long history of production and devastation dating back centuries.
-It was a prominent industrial product throughout the better part of the 20th century.
+It was a widely used industrial product throughout the better part of the 20th century.

-But by the mid-1980s government regulators like the Environmental Protection Agency (EPA) and the Occupational Safety & Health Administration (OSHA) took drastic steps to reduce its consumption.
-They regulated many asbestos-containing materials (ACM) from exposing American workers and consumers from toxic asbestos exposure.
+However, by the mid-1980s government regulators like the Environmental Protection Agency (EPA) and the Occupational Safety & Health Administration (OSHA) took drastic steps to reduce its consumption.
+They regulated many asbestos-containing materials to protect American workers and consumers from asbestos exposure.

 Early Asbestos Use